 After New Belgrade, we’ll reach Zemun, the northern area of Belgrade, characteristic of its Central European appearance, charming quarters, cobblestone streets, and fish restaurants on the Danube River banks.
 We’ll pass by Avijatičarski Trg, where the old city of Zemun begins.
 With the massive monument to WWII heroes, this square is surrounded by Zemun’s oldest elementary school building and the Air Force Ministry, one of the finest examples of modernism in pre-war Yugoslav architecture.
 We’ll continue with our ride through the main street called Gospodska Street, where we have a chance to see some beautiful examples of Zemun architecture: the Post Office, Hotel Central, Town Museum, the House with a Sundial, etc.

 Following, we’ll leave the vehicle on the Danube bank and start our walking tour through the heart of old Zemun.
-But before that, we’ll take a short coffee break to refresh and enjoy the view.
 We’ll continue along the bank of the Danube River – Zemun Promenade, where numerous old fish restaurants have nested under the shade of the century-old plane trees.
 Passing by the oldest Orthodox church of St. Nicholas from the 17th century, we’ll climb the Gardos Hill – the heart of Old Zemun.
 Its curvy cobblestone streets and small houses will give you the impression that Zemun is a melting pot of Mediterranean and Middle European cultures.
-When we reach the top of the hill, we’ll see the remains of the Zemun citadel that still stands together with The Millennium Tower in the center, Zemun’s central landmark.
-This romantic construction, built in a mixture of historical styles at the end of the 19th century, served to mark the most Southern point of the Austro-Hungarian empire.
+When we reach the top of the hill, we’ll see the remains of the Zemun citadel, which still stands alongside the Millennium Tower in the center, Zemun’s central landmark.
+This romantic construction, built in a mixture of historical styles at the end of the 19th century, served to mark the southernmost point of the Austro-Hungarian Empire.
 The majestic view from the top of the tower will leave you breathless: Zemun Old Town from above, but also the confluence of the two rivers and the Belgrade Fortress on the other side.
-We’ll go down Gardos Hill to the town center and reach the Main City Square, where an everyday market is situated.
-Old buildings, including the Bishop’s Office and the Roman Catholic Church of the Blessed Virgin from the 18th century, surround the square.
-We’ll finish our walking tour here, enter the vehicle, and continue our ride.
+We’ll head down Gardos Hill to the town center and arrive at the Main City Square, where a daily market is located.
+Old buildings, including the Bishop’s Office and the Roman Catholic Church of the Blessed Virgin, dating back to the 18th century, surround the square.
+We’ll conclude our walking tour here, and you’ll have some free time for lunch, coffee, or simply to explore the streets of Zemun.

 Lunch break